-Services are available by telephone, online via e-mail, or in person by appointment or on a walk-in basis.
+Services are available by telephone, online via e-mail or Skype, or in person by appointment or on a walk-in basis.
 More information can be found on the Career Services Web page.

-DISABILITIES SERVICES
+ACCESSIBILITY SERVICES

 Reasonable accommodations are available for students who have disabilities and are enrolled in any program offered at UMUC.